slh-git/leet-practice/README.md

 # Leet Practice
-Rounds 2 Neetcode 150 this time with better notes
+Rounds 2 Neetcode 150 this time random question order and with better notes